-Both the Registrar's Office reconstruction and the OISE lobby redesign projects emerged from extensive community consultation and received tremendous support from the community.
+In 2016, the OISE Registrar's Office was renovated to demonstrate how open office space can be built to foster collaboration and improve student and community experiences with proper signage and design.
+The OISE lobby was renovated this year with design elements reflecting our commitments to Indigenous education, equity, diversity, accessibilities and sustainability.
+Both projects emerged from extensive community consultation and received tremendous support from the community.
 The same design principles and processes will be followed for any future projects at OISE.
 The key features will include branding, wayfinding, technology infusion, Indigenous land acknowledgement design elements, sustainable and accessible aspects, and innovative designs for flexible spaces.